-Psychology The most overlooked sign of high intelligence may not be curiosity or vocabulary — it may be a tolerance for not knowing the answer yet By Lachlan Brown · Apr 30, 2026
+Psychology One overlooked sign of high intelligence may not be curiosity or vocabulary — it may be a tolerance for not knowing the answer yet By Lachlan Brown · Apr 30, 2026

-Human Behaviour The people who genuinely start preferring to be alone in their 40s and 50s may not be depressed, antisocial, or pulling away from friendship By Lachlan Brown · Apr 30, 2026
+Human Behaviour People who start preferring to be alone in their 40s and 50s may not be pulling away from life — they may be noticing what drains them By Lachlan Brown · Apr 30, 2026

 Psychology People who get along with many people but have no close relationships may not be broken at friendship — they may have mastered the art of being liked without being known By Lachlan Brown · Apr 30, 2026